-As noted in the previous section, we define one-way rail network differently from Garmo \cite{garmo1996random}.
-He defined a one-way rail network inspired by the physical realisation of a piece of track in wooden toy railways which has a \emph{plug} or an \emph{antiplug} on either side so that it may be connected with its neighbour by inserting a plug into an antiplug.
-He called a switch \emph{upward} if both its branch ends have antiplugs and the stem end a plug, and similarly, he called a switch \emph{downward} if both its branch ends have plugs and the stem end an antiplug (see Figure \ref{fig:updown}).
-Note that there may be other types of switches, e.g., if all ends have the same kind of plugging or if the two branches have different pluggings.
-A one-way rail network according to his definition is a rail network which can be constructed with only upward and downward switches.
+Thus, in a one-way rail network, every journey can be regarded as a directed walk in the oriented digraph $D(V,\mathcal{O}(E))$ or in its reversal $\overline{D}(V,\overline{\mathcal{O}}(E))$.
+Because a journey traverses each track in only one direction, a train cannot return to its starting point via the opposite direction.

-If we represent plugs by the heads of arcs and antiplugs by their tails, we can represent such a one-way rail network with an orientation.
-Thus, we define upward and downward switches in our terms as follows.
+We define a one-way rail network differently from Garmo~\cite{garmo1996random}.
+His definition is inspired by the physical realization of wooden toy train tracks, in which each rail piece has a \emph{plug} at one end and an \emph{antiplug} at the other, so that a plug can be inserted into a neighbouring antiplug.
+Garmo called a switch \emph{upward} when both branch ends have antiplugs and the stem end has a plug; conversely, a switch is \emph{downward} when both branch ends have plugs and the stem end has an antiplug (Figure~\ref{fig:updown}).
+Note that in a one-way rail network the numbers of upward and downward switches are equal, because the total numbers of plugs and antiplugs must coincide.
+Other switch types are possible — for example, all three ends having the same fitting or the two branches having different fittings — but in Garmo’s framework a rail network is one-way precisely when it can be built solely from upward and downward switches.

-\begin{definition} Given a rail network $R(S, T)$, its double-track graph $D (V, A)$ and its orientation $\mathcal{A}$.
-A switch $s \in S$ is said to be \emph{upward} under the orientation $\mathcal{A}$ if all three arcs connected to its converging vertex $c$ are elements of $\mathcal{A}$.
-Likewise, a switch $s \in S$ is said to be \emph{downward} under the orientation $\mathcal{A}$ if all three arcs connected to its diverging vertex $d$ are elements of $\mathcal{A}$.
-If two switches $s_1, s_2 \in S$ are both upward or both downward, we say $s^1$ and $s^2$ have the same \emph{polarity}.
-Conversely, if one of the two switches is upward and the other is downward, we say they have opposite polarities. \end{definition}
+If we represent antiplugs by the heads of arcs and plugs by their tails, such a one-way rail network can be described by an orientation.
+Accordingly, we reinterpret upward and downward switches as follows.